 “Moving to the Cloud isn’t always easy, but it’s worth doing.
 The journey to the Cloud isn’t something you should do alone.
 It’s critical that customers work with certified partners who will guide them through the process, help them understand the TCO, options, and estimates for the actual migration.”

 DOMA understands the challenges that come with cloud migration.
 Whether you need a hybrid cloud solution or help to implement AWS services, we are here to answer your questions.
-DOMA offers a free cloud assessment that can help your organization get a clear picture of what cloud services will benefit your team.
-DOMA will provide a four-hour complimentary workload assessment and migration strategy, designed to help you answer all the questions you have about taking advantage of the Cloud.
+DOMA offers a comprehensive cloud assessment that can help your organization get a clear picture of what cloud services will benefit your team.
+DOMA will provide a comprehensive workload assessment and migration strategy, designed to help you answer all the questions you have about taking advantage of the Cloud.

 DOMA Technologies (DOMA) was founded in 2000 as a Cloud-based document management company.
 Today DOMA delivers comprehensive solutions using the latest tools to help you collaborate with enterprise data.
 DOMA captures and transforms information through digital solutions using hyper-automation.
 Our data and document solutions pair traditional practices like scanning with advanced cloud technology to extract, convert, and visualize the data trapped in your documents.